danmayer/danmayer.github.com/_drafts/2017-07-25-information-architecture-changes.md

 ### Low Level Details

-By building image models from a textual diagraming format (`DOT` files), one can get much more details and control for the diagrams.
+By building image models from a textual diagramming format (`DOT` files), one can get much more details and control for the diagrams.

 The low level textual details will result in a `git diff` easily viewed as part of the PR.
 It makes clear specific fields and associations that are added and removed.
 While this might be verbose for some folks, it is the level of details needed for a developer implementing and the business intelligence analyst reviewing.
 Seeing the specific fields makes it clear if the data will meet their needs.
 It can also be very helpful to discuss low level details such as field type.